 For individual consultations and assistance with implementing service learning and community engagement, please email Emily Chow, Senior Coordinator, Center for Community Engagement firstname.lastname@example.org

-The S4 system manages all of this.
-All courses that we have identified as service learning are automatically loaded into S4 for student and faculty use.
-Any course may be loaded on a term-by-term basis if a faculty member would like to implement service learning.
+All courses that we have identified as community-engaged are automatically loaded into S4 for student and faculty use.
+Any course may be loaded on a term-by-term basis if a faculty member would like to implement a community-engaged learning assignment.

 The CCE engages in multiple forms of assessment of our programs, activities, and community partnerships.
 We also develop tools for faculty to use in assessing student learning and constructing strong service learning experiences.
 Sample rubrics: